yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud-providers/gcp.md

 </ul>

-This page details how to configure Google Cloud Platform (GCP) for YugabyteDB clusters using the YugaWare Admin Console.
-If no cloud providers are configured in YugaWare yet, the main Dashboard page highlights the need to configure at least one cloud provider.
+This page details how to configure Google Cloud Platform (GCP) for YugabyteDB clusters using the YugabyteDB Admin Console.
+If no cloud providers are configured yet, the main Dashboard page highlights the need to configure at least one cloud provider.

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)